pfdubois/BridgeBidding/source/CompetingSuit.rst

 major in first or second seat.
 If you passed at first you can bid later once it becomes clear your partner is not being preempted by your bid.

+By the way, your partner should respond to this as if you opened a weak two-bid.
+In particular, 2N should be whatever it would be for you (feature ask, for example) had they just opened 2x.

 Michaels Cue Bid
 ----------------